uvarc/rc-learning/content/tutorials/bioinfo-tools-riv/index.md

 ---
+date: "2021-03-02"
-title: Using Bioinformatics Tools on Rivanna
+title: "Using Bioinformatics Tools on Rivanna"
 summary: "This tutorial is an introduction to using several popular bioinformatics tools on Rivanna."

-# Schedule page publish date (NOT talk date).
-publishDate: "2021-03-02T00:00:00"

 authors: [gka]
+categories: ["HPC","Bioinformatics"]
 tags: [hpc,bioinformatics]
-categories: ["HPC","Bioinformatics"]

-# Markdown Slides (optional).
-#   Associate this talk with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. 'slides = "example-slides"' references 'content/slides/example-slides.md'.
-#   Otherwise, set slides = "".
+weight: 500
 url_slides: notes/bioinfo-tools-riv

-weight: 500

 ---